diversecellar/a3toa4-converter/README.txt

 README

+PURPOSE
+This little app, built i the PowerShell 7.5+ and Python 3.9+ languages (w/ versions), was built to aid my department at my university (redacted) in scanning exam scripts and processing them for storage and provision of external moderation.
+Usually, one would scan each page of a double-paged booklet (i.e. page on left then page on right) sequentially and individually.
+This can easily take 3 hours for just 20 scripts.
+Then, each file then has to be processed individually.

+Now, with this app, you can scan the booklet as-is, in A3 form (page by page), saving 60% of scanning time and then, at the click of a button it converts all the A3s into A4s.
+Thus saving time lost to painful admin tasks.

 BUILD
 1) open powershell terminal in the home directory of this app
 2) run "powershell.exe .\ps-base\macro.ps1" in the shell